William Creswell: Naval career

 Creswell soon began agitating for the establishment of an Australian naval force to supplement the Royal Navy squadron based in Sydney.
 In mid-1895, he reached the rank of captain; by 1899, he was arguing strongly for an Australian navy.
 On 1 May 1900, he was appointed Commandant of the Queensland Maritime Defence Force, but was soon released to command Protector on its deployment to China to assist in suppressing the Boxer Rebellion.

 After Federation, Creswell's lobbying for an Australian navy gained momentum.
 He was regarded by many as Australia's chief spokesman on naval matters, hence his appointment in February 1904 to the new position of Naval Officer Commanding the Commonwealth Naval Forces (the amalgamation of the various colonial navies).
 He had retained his position in Queensland and accepted the role of Naval Commandant in Victoria but his energies were primarily focused on the national navy.

 Alarmed at Germany's growing naval might by 1909, Australia's admiralty sought to dramatically increase Australia's naval strength.
-In company with Colonel Justin F. G. Foxton, Creswell attended the Imperial Conference, which resulted in the Naval Defence Act of 1910 being passed which created the Australian navy.
+In company with Colonel Justin F. G. Foxton, Creswell attended the Imperial Conference, which resulted in the Naval Defence Act 1910 being passed which created the Australian navy.
 In 1911, Creswell was promoted to rear admiral in the service of the Royal Australian Navy.
 As part of the 1911 Coronation Honours, the King knighted him as a Knight Commander of the Order of St Michael and St George (KCMG).